 Quarterly earnings statements from public companies and periodic reports from analysts reveal the health and direction of the industry.

-Marine Products Corp., the builder of Chaparral and Robalo boats, today reported a 16 percent fourth-quarter sales gain and said it more than doubled its profit for the period.
+Marine Products Corp., the builder of Chaparral and Robalo boats, today announced a 13.6 percent second-quarter sales increase, citing higher unit sales and more sales of larger boats during the quarter.